capesstack/capes-docker/README.md

 After deployment, you can go to http://[host-ip] to view the services.

+Passwords are written to `/root/capes_credentials.txt` in the event that they're needed.

 To do:
 * Documentation (yay)
 * Add stack monitoring with the Elastic Stack